Code-Institute-Submissions/Kdoggg666-MS2/README.md

 responsiveness in home
 responsiveness of overlays - add media queery

+if statement to check remaining time and assign stars - first if statement always true no matter what time. tried logging current time to console to see what im checking against. tried googling loops. fixed by double checking syntax and rewriting the code and testing.

 memory game page -
 add bacground and text to image and have as button background